IBMDeveloperUK/CND-Workshops/part1/readme.md

 You have now successfully deployed two versions of an application - both accessible from different routes.
 Your bonus task is to see if you can figure out how to route **all** traffic from the original `event-registration` app to the new `event-registration-new` app. *Hint: you will need to use the "cf map-route" command.*

-You can find the full specification for application manifest files [here.](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)
+For further reading you can find the full specification for application manifest files [here.](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)